BBOXX/slate/source/includes/_update_software.md

     print r.json()
     >>> {
         "status": "success",
         "message": "#866771029490827 updated to software_version <version_name>",
         "data": None
     }
 ```

-This endpoint is used to update the software a unit.
-The imei of the unit to be enbaled is specified in the url.
+This endpoint is used to update the software of a unit.
+The imei of the unit to be enabled is specified in the url.

     | value
 ---:|:------
 __endpoint__ | `/products/<imei>/update_software`
 __method__ | `PUT`